ThakurBallary/react-native-btr/docs/SNACK_BAR.md

 ###### Note: Please bear with the current documentation.
 Docs will be updated soon.

+Pass duration={0} to close SnackBar onPress of action.

 ### Props
 Key | Type | Default
 ----|----|----